duffn/go-alertlogic/README.md

 `go-alertlogic` is a Go client library for the Alert Logic Cloud Insight API.

 This is in _very early_ development and only supports a few of the [myriad of endpoints](https://console.cloudinsight.alertlogic.com/api/#/) of the API.
-Except the API here to break often during early development.
+Expect the API here to break often during early development.

 ## Installation